dirkfey/hello-world/README.md

 # hello-world

-This is just mee trying this out.
+This is just me trying this out.